Skip to main content

 COMMIT;

-This guide will walk you through the process required to either create a unique warehouse for Shipyard to run queries against your Snowflake Database, or give the newly created Shipyard Role access to an existing warehouse.
+This guide will walk you through the process required to either create a unique warehouse for Platform to run queries against your Snowflake Database, or give the newly created Platform Role access to an existing warehouse.

 1. Log into your Snowflake Account.